-1. Proximity to Community Assets: this measure will estimate the potential demand of bicyclists and pedestrians based on the number of productions or attractions the facility may serve within a one (1) mile radius for Shared Use Paths or a one-half (1⁄2) mile radius for Sidewalks.
-A maximum of 20 points will be awarded.
-2. Purpose and Need (required): Connectivity and Accessibility: this measure considers the gaps that exist in the current network of bike lanes, bike paths and sidewalks.
+- 1. Proximity to Community Assets: this measure will estimate the potential demand of bicyclists and pedestrians based on the number of productions or attractions the facility may serve within a one (1) mile radius for Shared Use Paths or a one-half (1⁄2) mile radius for Sidewalks.
+A maximum of 20 points will be awarded. - Purpose and Need (required): - Connectivity and Accessibility and Equitability: this measure considers the gaps that exist in the current network of bike lanes, bike paths and sidewalks.
 The measurement will assess points based on the ability of the proposed project to join disconnected networks or complete fragmented facilities.
-A maximum of 20 points will be awarded.
-Purpose and Need (required): 3.
-Safety/Security: this measure provides additional weight to applications that have included safety as a component of the overall project and includes school locations identified as hazardous walking/biking zones and areas with significant numbers of safety concerns.
-A maximum of 25 points will be awarded.
-Purpose and Need (required): 4.
-Contribution to "Livability" and Sustainability in the Community: this measure considers factors that have an impact on "livability" and sustainability in the community.
-A maximum of 10 points will be awarded.
-5. Purpose and Need (required): Enhancements to the Transportation System: this measure considers the demonstrated and defensible relationship to surface transportation.
-A maximum of 10 points will be awarded.
-Purpose and Need (required): 6.
+A maximum of 15 points will be awarded.
+Purpose and Need (required): - 3.
+Safety/Security: this measure provides additional weight to applications that have included safety as a component of the overall project, increase the comfort level of bicyclists and pedestrians, and includes school locations identified as hazardous walking/biking zones and areas with significant numbers of safety concerns.
+A maximum of 20 points will be awarded. - Purpose and Need (required): - 4.
+Contribution to Livability: this measure considers how the project positively impacts the livability in the community.
+A maximum of 6 points will be awarded. - Purpose and Need (required): - 5.
+Contribution to Wildlife and Environmental Sustainability: this measure considers how the project positively impacts wildlife and environmental sustainability in the community.
+A maximum of 11 points will be awarded. - 6.
+Enhancements to the Transportation System: this measure considers the demonstrated and defensible relationship to surface transportation.
+A maximum of 9 points will be awarded. - Purpose and Need (required): - 7.
 Public Support/Special Considerations: describe whether the proposed facility has public support and provide documentation (e.g., letters of support/signed petitions/public comments from community groups, public meeting minutes, homeowners associations, school administrators).
 Describe any special issues or concerns that are not being addressed by the other criteria.
-A maximum of 5 points will be awarded.
-Purpose and Need (required): 7.
+A maximum of 5 points will be awarded. - Purpose and Need (required): - 8.
+Local Matching Funds > 10%: if local matching funds greater than 10% of the estimated project cost are available, describe the local matching fund package in detail.
+A maximum of 20 points will be awarded. - Purpose and Need (required):

-2022 Application for Project Prioritization - PROJECT IMPLEMENTATION Bicycle/Pedestrian Projects
+2024 Application for Project Prioritization - PROJECT IMPLEMENTATION Bicycle/Pedestrian Projects

-All applications must be uploaded to the TPO file transfer site by 2:00 p.m.
-(EST) on February 25, 2022 https://www3.mydocsonline.com/customerupload/b4bbf6f197bbf605f029f13c7936
+All applications must be uploaded to the TPO file transfer site by 4:00 p.m.
+(EST) on February 29, 2024 Click This Link to Upload Your Completed Application to the River to Sea TPO

 Project Title:

 Applying Agencies (project sponsor): Date:

-[Attach a copy of the completed Feasibility Study, or exwhy a Feasibility Study is not attached.] plain in the space provided below for commen itary
+[Attach a copy of the completed Feasibility Stu why a Feasibility Study is not attached.] udy, or explain in the space provided below for commentary

 Commentary:

-Attach a completed copy of EDOT's Project Information A nnlication Form